 There’s a lot of economic anxiety right now.
 Unemployment is at a record high, lots of people are unable to work due to layoffs and furloughs, and even those who are lucky enough to still be at work at keeping a close watch on their finances.
 So, for many people, asking for a smaller donation that recurs monthly feels more approachable than a large one-time donation.

 A monthly donation is a smaller amount ($10, $20, and so on) that allows donors to make a bigger contribution over the course of a year.
 (For instance, a $20 monthly donation equals $240 annually for your nonprofit.)
 Under normal circumstances, this is a great way for people who may be unable to give in large amounts to increase their impact in an approachable manner.
-And during COVID-19, it also allows people who may be experiencing financial hardship or simply anxiety about laying out larger amounts of money to help in a meaningful way, without breaking the bank.
+And during a recession like we’re experiencing now in the U.S., it also allows people who may be experiencing financial hardship or simply anxiety about laying out larger amounts of money to help in a meaningful way, without breaking the bank.

 2. It’s asking for a long-term commitment to your nonprofit’s work

 Sure, a monthly donation is a smaller financial ask, but it’s actually a much bigger commitment than a one-time donation: you’re asking donors to make a regular, ongoing commitment to your nonprofit’s mission and work.
 You’re asking for them to become donor that helps sustain your organization month after month, year after year.
-And during COVID-19, that’s a message that can really resonate with donors.
+And in 2020, with a pandemic, social unrest, a hugely consequential election in November, and now wildfire making things feel uncertain, that’s a message that can really resonate with donors.